secretstartups/handbook/content/handbook/support/workflows/account_changes.md

 We expect users to provide specific links in order to focus on the related views and logs while investigating an issue.
 For example, a request to look into a CI/CD error should include links to the relevant job logs, pipelines, and/or CI YAML file.

 Any time user data needs to be downloaded (such as cloning a repository), or where secrets must be revealed (such as [CI/CD Variables](https://docs.gitlab.com/ee/ci/variables/)), to further troubleshoot, requires [explicit permission](#asking-permission) before continuing.
-Any user data that has been downloaded for reproduction purposes must be deleted when the issue is resolved.
+Any user data that has been downloaded for reproduction purposes must be deleted when the issue is resolved, for example with [our `zd-dl-wiper` tool](https://gitlab.com/gitlab-com/support/toolbox/zd-dl-wiper#zd-dl-wiper).

 ## Asking Permission